 Truckers Are a Perfect Storm of Drowsy Driving Risks

-While many people understand that driving while tired is dangerous, many don't realize just how much it affects their ability to operate a vehicle.
+While people understand that driving while tired is dangerous, many don't realize just how much it affects their ability to operate a vehicle.
 One study found that being awake for 17 hours produced similar impairment levels as having a blood alcohol concentration of .05.
 Remember, .08 is considered legally drunk.

-A recent poll conducted by the National Sleep Foundation identified the most common factors in driving fatigue, many of which apply to long-haul commercial truckers.
+A recent poll conducted by the National Sleep Foundation, identified the most common factors in driving fatigue, many of which, apply to long-haul commercial truckers.
 Some of the reasons truckers are overwhelmingly likely to drive drowsy include:

 - Highway travel.
-“Highway hypnosis” is a real phenomenon, with more people reporting nodding off or veering off the road due to drowsiness on high-speed expressways than city streets.
+“Highway hypnosis” is a real phenomenon, with more people reporting nodding off or veering off the road due to drowsiness on high-speed expressways than on city streets.

 - Sleep disorders.
 Many commercial drivers suffer from sleep disorders such as insomnia and sleep apnea.
 The Federal Motor Carrier Safety Administration (FMCSA) estimates that as many as one in every four truck drivers have sleep apnea, a condition that prevents a person from getting full and deep sleep.
 Although sleep apnea can disqualify a trucker for commercial driving under federal regulations, many cases are undiagnosed.

 - Drowsy behaviors.
 Falling asleep at the wheel isn’t the only way truckers contribute to an accident.
 Those who are fighting fatigue often report feeling stressed, prompting them to drive faster or more erratically.
 Sleep deprivation acts like alcohol in the system, affecting coordination, concentration, reaction times, visual acuity, and judgment.